dmvassallo/EmbeddingScratchwork/README.md

 #### Your OpenAI API key

-If you want your API key to automatically be available in a codespace, you can use your own fork and set up a respository secret.
+If you want your API key to automatically be available in a codespace, you can use your own fork and set up a repository secret.

 1. [Fork the repository.](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
 2. On the GitHub page for your fork of the repository, click “Settings.”